dayton-outar/shillings/docs/EXPERIENCE/GAME.md

 > **Mechanic 4: Actions**
 >
 > The next important game mechanic is the **action**.
 Actions are the “verbs” of game mechanics.
 There are two perspectives on actions or, put another way, two ways to answer the question “What can the players do?”
+>
+> ...
+>
+> **Mechanic 5: Rules**
+>
+> The **rules** are really the most fundamental mechanic.
+They define the space, the timing, the objects, the actions, the consequences of the actions, the constraints on the actions, and the goals.
+In other words, they make possible all the mechanics we have seen so far and add the crucial thing that makes a game a game—goals.
+>
+> ...
+>
+> Rules are the most fundamental of all game mechanics.
+A game is not just defined by its rules; a game is its rules.
+>
+> ...
+>
+> **Mechanic 6: Skill**
+>
+> The mechanic of **skill** shifts the focus away from the game and onto the player.
+Every game requires players to exercise certain skills.
+If the player’s skill level is a good match to the game’s difficulty, the player will feel challenged and stay in the flow channel.
+>
+> ...
+>
+> **Mechanic 7: Chance**
+>
+> Our seventh and final game mechanic is **chance**.
+We deal with it last because it concerns interactions between all of the other six mechanics: space, time, objects, actions, rules, and skills.
+>
+> Chance is an essential part of a fun game because chance means uncertainty, and uncertainty means surprises.

+## Chapter 13.
+Game Mechanics Must be in Balance